Frequent Questions about PFAS Methods for NPDES Permits

 Adsorbable Organic Fluorine (AOF) | Typically utilizes GAC sorbent to adsorb organofluorine compounds from an aqueous sample.
 PFAS ranging in chain-length from C4 to C10 will be retained with typical sorbents used for this technique.
 Inorganic fluorine is removed with a wash solution.
 The sorbent is analyzed by combustion ion chromatography (CIC).
 Reported detection limits are significantly lower than TOF.
 Not applicable to non-aqueous matrices. |

 Extractable Organic Fluorine (EOF) | Typically utilizes weak anion exchange (WAX) solid-phase extraction.
 An aqueous sample is passed through cartridges containing sorbent.
 Therefore, the method is selective for only those organofluorines that can be extracted from the sample.
-In contrast to AOF, where the sorbent is combusted and analyzed, in EOF the sample extract is analyzed by CIC.
+In contrast to AOF, where the sorbent is combusted and analyzed, in EOF, the sorbent is extracted with an organic solvent, and the sample extract is analyzed by CIC.
 Like AOF, organofluorine concentrations are dependent on the sorbent selectivity, which may result in poor recoveries for PFAS compounds with chain-lengths less than C6 or neutral PFAS.
 Reported detection limits are significantly lower than those achieved by TOF, but were higher than AOF at the time EPA started validating Method 1621.
 More recent literature indicates that EOF may now be as sensitive or more sensitive than AOF, but there is very little wastewater data available. |

 Total Oxidizable Precursor Assay (TOP Assay) | Measures only those PFAS that can be oxidized to form perfluoroalkyl acids (PFAAs) and cannot account for all possible PFAS in the sample.
 As such, this is a more selective technique than the previous aggregate methods listed in this table.
 Concentrations of PFAAs are compared both before and after oxidation of the sample by hydroxyl radicals.
-The difference in these concentrations indicates the total amount of chemical precursors to PFAAs.
+The difference in these concentrations indicates the total amount of chemical precursors relative to the measured PFAAs analytes.
 The specific identities of the precursors cannot be determined. |

 Particle-Induced Gamma Ray Emission (PIGE) | This is a surface analysis technique for measuring fluorine.
 This technique is most often applied to solid matrices and can only measure fluorine within the depth of gamma ray beam penetration.
 Currently, there is no streamlined procedure for separating inorganic and organic fluorine during PIGE analysis.
 Unlike other aggregate PFAS methods, the required instrumentation, which includes a proton beam accelerator system, is cost prohibitive and not commonly found in commercial laboratories. |